microsoft/api-extractor.com-website/pages/commands/config_file.md

   }
 ```

+**Default value:** `false`

 This option causes the compiler to be invoked with the `--skipLibCheck` option.
-This option is not recommended
+This option is not recommended and
-and may cause API Extractor to produce incomplete or incorrect declarations, but it may be required when
+may cause API Extractor to produce incomplete or incorrect declarations, but it may be required when dependencies
-dependencies contain declarations that are incompatible with the TypeScript engine that API Extractor uses
-for its analysis.
+contain declarations that are incompatible with the TypeScript engine that API Extractor uses for its analysis.
 Where possible, the underlying issue should be fixed rather than relying on `skipLibCheck`.

 ## API Report Section